astronomer/airflow-guides/guides/install.md

     $ kubectl create secret generic astronomer-bootstrap --from-literal connection="postgres://admin:${PASSWORD}@aws-us-east-1-portal.32.dblayer.com:27307" --namespace astronomer-ee
     ```

+    Note: Change user from `admin` if you're creating a user instead of using the default, it needs permission to create databases, schemas, and users.

 1. **Generate a static IP and create an A record for it.**

     ```shell